 Standard pen selected

-This line of code defines a tuple with three values.
-Can you tell what the meaning of each value is?
-Maybe you can guess that the second value is related to the line style, but what’s the meaning of 2
+The first line of code defines a tuple with three values.
+Can you infer the meaning of each value?
+You can probably guess that the second value is related to the line style, but what’s the meaning of 2

 and True